When baby chicks are young, feeding them couldn’t be simpler: both female and male baby chicks have the same nutritional needs.

 Can Roosters Eat Layer Feed?

-Effectively it’s made to keep your chickens healthy and to maximize egg-laying volumes and quality.
+Packed full of optimal protein (16-18%), calcium, and other nutritional content, in essence, layer feed is made to keep your hens healthy and to maximize egg-laying volumes and quality.

 What To Feed Your Roosters

 If you are raising several roosters on their own (good luck to you!) then you may be wondering what you should feed them.

 Of course, since roosters don’t lay eggs they won’t need layer feed, as they simply won’t need that much calcium or other minerals and nutrients that help in egg-laying.

 So, although roosters CAN eat layer feed, whether it’s layer pellets or a layer seed mix, you can choose to feed your rooster’s flock raiser instead.
 Flock raiser is a great option for roosters, both for the purpose of raising meat birds, but also simply for normal backyard roosters!

 Flock raiser offers your roosters a formulated mix of everything they need, with adequate amounts of calcium, without going overboard, and protein at 18%.

 Of course, if you simply feed your rooster layer feed, you can supplement their normal diet with high-protein snacks to ensure they are getting enough of everything they need.

 Just to be clear, it’s completely OK to simply feed roosters and hens all together, using the same food and the same feeder.
 Just be sure the food you are giving your hens and roosters contains enough calcium for the laying hens, and enough protein for your roosters, with a minimum of 18%.